 When it comes to brand recognition, companies like Kleenex and Coke have cracked the code.
-With millions of Americans calling their tissues “Kleenex” and their sodas “Cokes,” these brand names have become synonymous for the products they sell.
+With millions of Americans calling their tissues “Kleenex” and their sodas “Cokes,” these brand names have become synonymous with the products they sell.

-Strong brand recognition is key to building loyal customer relationships.
+Strong brand recognition is the key to building loyal customer relationships.
 Every business should aspire to create strong brand recognition.
 After all, loyal customers lead to reliable, consistent revenue.

 But what is brand recognition?

 …[the] extent to which a consumer can correctly identify a particular product or service just by viewing the product or service’s logo, tag line, packaging or advertising campaign.

 If I don’t know you, you’ve automatically lost my business.
 How can I buy your products, invest in your company or fund your next venture if I don’t know who you are?
 I guarantee it won’t happen.